nmstate/nmstate.github.io/nmpolicy/index.md

 # Introduction

-Nmpoligy is an expressions driven declarative API for dynamic network configuration.
+Nmpolicy is an expressions driven declarative API for dynamic network configuration.

-Nmpoligy contains two sections:
+Nmpolicy contains two sections:
  * `capture`: Rule to filter desire state
  * `desired` or `desiredState`: Use capture data to generate new state.